We get it, balancing your work-study life is hard on any given day, yet add kids into the equation and it is even tougher.

 We suggest using your knowledge of when the holidays are happening to plan out – in advance – what you want to achieve during this period.
 Do you need to finish a certain amount of reading or assignments?
 You need to consider what you need to complete to keep yourself on track, and how long you realistically need to finish it.

-Tip two: look for ways to save time with your day-to-day duties
+Tip 2: Look for ways to save time with your day-to-day duties

 Now, we aren’t suggesting that you skip out on your chores as that will just leave you with a bigger job later down the line.
 What we are suggesting is that you look for ways to save time so you are free to do other things.